hakantunc/tcp-over-udp/README.md

 # Updates

+## March 29

+Viewing a sample of TCP transaction messages might be helpful for understanding the protocol.

+Download wireshark traces from [this link](http://www-net.cs.umass.edu/wireshark-labs/wireshark-traces.zip) and open tcp-ethereal-trace-1 file with Wireshark.
+You can find more instructions on [this page](http://www-net.cs.umass.edu/wireshark-labs/).

 ## March 27

 - When submitting your file, please add a readme file with any modifications you made.